BenTimor/Qeres/README.md

 		}
 	}

-**Note:** We don't have `@Qeres.data` on our multipication method, so the user is going to get "undefined" if he try to access it.
+**Note:** We don't have `@Qeres.data` on our multipication method, so the user is going to get an error if he try to access it.

 Now, lets create a new method in our RootAPI class which returns the Math object: